 To apply for asylum in the U.S., you must be physically present in the U.S.

-To apply for asylum, you should file Form I-589, Application for Asylum and for Withholding of Removal, with USCIS within one year of your last arrival in the United States (unless you qualify for an exception to the one-year filing deadline).
+To apply for asylum, you should file Form I-589, Application for Asylum and for Withholding of Removal, with USCIS within 1 year of your last arrival in the United States (unless you qualify for an exception to the 1-year filing deadline).

 Do not submit a completed fingerprint card (FD-258) or fingerprint fee with your Form I-589.
 We will accept your Form I-589 without an attached fingerprint card.